 -Kevin Ta, CFP®, CTFA, AEP®, Senior Wealth Strategist, PNC Wealth Management®

-If you are concerned with preserving and transferring your wealth amidst uncertainty in the stock market, increasing healthcare costs, and ongoing tax law changes, you may consider incorporating insurance into your overall wealth strategy plan.
+If you are concerned with preserving and transferring your wealth amidst uncertainty in the stock market, increasing healthcare costs, and ongoing tax law changes, you may consider incorporating insurance and liquidity planning into your overall wealth strategy.

 Making the case for a comprehensive insurance review

-Many individuals have insurance policies that don’t fit with their long-term visions for their wealth.
-“Clients come in who either lack coverage or have older policies that no longer align with their current situation,” says Kevin Ta, CFP®, CTFA, AEP®, Senior Wealth Strategist, PNC Wealth Management®.
-“Absent a comprehensive insurance review, you may be unaware you are paying higher premiums on older policies; your existing policies may not be performing as expected; and there may be alternatives better-suited to your changing circumstances.
-Worse yet, you may be unaware your current structures do not adequately protect your loved ones or businesses.”
+Many individuals have insurance policies that do not achieve their current financial goals, priorities and needs.
+“We find some clients lack adequate coverage, while others may own older policies that no longer align with their current situation,” says Kevin Ta, CFP®, CTFA, AEP®, Senior Wealth Strategist, PNC Wealth Management®.
+“Absent a comprehensive insurance review, you may be unaware your existing policies may be ineffective or underperforming; you could be potentially paying higher premiums on older policies and there may be alternatives better-suited to your changing circumstances.
+Worse yet, you may find your current structures do not sufficiently protect your loved ones or business interests.”

 Understanding what is at stake

-The best plans are those that are executed early, are well-balanced and integrated with your estate, charitable and succession planning.
+The best plans are those that are executed early, are well-balanced and integrated with your financial, estate and business succession planning.

 Ta illustrates four common scenarios in which insurance could play a critical role in your long-term wealth plan.